Back of the front paddler in a tandem kayak, paddling in a group among icebergs during the Active & Wild Antarctica Air Cruise.

 Included

-Arrival transfer from airport to hotel on Day 1 (for guests arriving on preferred flights, which includes any flight arriving on Day 1); two nights’ hotel accommodation in Punta Arenas on Days 1 & 11 (with breakfast on Days 2 & 12); transfer from hotel to airport in Punta Arenas on Days 2 & 12; round-trip flights between Punta Arenas and King George Island on Days 2 & 11; transfer to hotel in Punta Arenas on Day 11; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees.
+Arrival transfer from airport to hotel on Day 1 (for guests arriving on preferred flights, which includes any flight arriving by 2:00pm on Day 1); two nights’ hotel accommodation in Punta Arenas on Days 1 & 11 (with breakfast on Days 2 & 12); transfer from hotel to airport in Punta Arenas on Days 2 & 12; round-trip flights between Punta Arenas and King George Island on Days 2 & 11; transfer to hotel in Punta Arenas on Day 11; onboard accommodation during voyage including daily cabin service; all meals, snacks, tea and coffee during voyage; beer, house wine and soft drinks with dinner; captain’s welcome and farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages; all shore excursions and Zodiac cruises; educational lectures and guiding services from expedition team; complimentary access to onboard expedition doctor and medical clinic (initial consult); a 3-in-1 waterproof polar expedition jacket; complimentary use of muck boots during the voyage; comprehensive pre-departure information; port surcharges, permits and landing fees; WiFi (where connection is possible).

 Exclusions